Phabrico/Phabrico/docs/02-Configuration/README.md

 # Configuring Phabrico

- The *Config* screen contains a number of settings in which you can configure the look and feel of Phabrico
+ The *Config* screen contains a number of settings in which you can configure the look and feel of Phabrico<br />
 ![image-20210411112557512](configuration-06.png) <br />